upsight/doctor/docs/router.rst

   in the logic function.
 These additional arguments will be applied to all defined http methods for the route.
-- `base_handler_class` is the class that should be used as the base class of the dynmaically generated handler  class.
+- `base_handler_class` is the class that should be used as the base class of the dynamically generated handler class.
 This is only required if you wanted to use a different base class than the default for a particular route.
 - `decorators` is a list of decorators that should be applied to the generated handler method.
 These are used for special cases where the decorator may